devsubid/Movie108/README.md

 ![](https://img.shields.io/github/commit-activity/w/itsme-Subid/movie108?style=for-the-badge)

 </div>
 Welcome to the Movie108 repository!
-This repository is a practice project for my MERN concepts and CSS skills.
-It is a beautiful website that is primarily focused on courses for programming enthusiasts.
+Developed and implemented a full-stack web application using React.js, Styled-Components, Node.js, Express.js, and MongoDB.
+The platform, called Movie108, allows users to sign up, add their reviews and ratings for movies, and view reviews of any movie on the site.

 ## Getting Started